Yutong-Feng/yutong-feng.github.io/_pages/about.md

 # 🔥 News
 - *2024.05*: &nbsp;🎉🎉 My first work in academia, Spatio-Temporal Field Neural Networks, was successfully accepted by IJCAI2024🥳!
-Thanks to my academic supervisor Prof. Liang！
 - *2024.04*: &nbsp;🎉🎉 Our EdgeBrain (with Xinghai IoT) project won the Silver Medal at International Exhibition of Inventions Geneva!
 - *2023.09*: &nbsp;🎉🎉 I enrolled at the Hong Kong University of Science and Technology (Guangzhou) and became a MPhil student.
 - *2023.09*: &nbsp;🎉🎉 I graduated from the South China University of Technology👨‍🎓.
-- *2022.10*: &nbsp;🎉🎉 I won the national scholarship, which was my dream for three years at university😭.
+- *2022.10*: &nbsp;🎉🎉 I won the National Scholarship, which was my dream for three years at university😭.

 # 📝 Publications
 ## Representative Works